-Name: Title: Agreement commenced: Term of agreement: Details: Chris Daly Non-Executive Director 21 November 2019 No fixed term Base fee of \$66,000 per annum inclusive of superannuation, to be reviewed annually by the board of directors.
+Name: Title: Agreement commenced: Term of agreement: Details: Chris Daly Non-Executive Director 21 November 2019 No fixed term Base fee of \$66,000 per annum exclusive of GST, to be reviewed annually by the board of directors.
 Chris Daly was paid \$5,000 per month until October 2020, after which he was paid \$5,500 per month.
-In the prior year, Chris was paid \$5,000 per month for a period of 7 months.
-Included in current contract are performance based bonus based on performance indicators, nondisclosure clauses.
+Included in current contract are performance based bonus based on performance indicators, non-disclosure clauses.